 Better still, they won’t even realise they are working, as they’ll be having so much fun!
 We have lots of great recipe ideas here.

 There are a host of educational apps out their for kids that help make learning fun, but sometimes it can be hard to know which ones are the best.
 Here’s 20 Free Educational Apps for Kids reviewed by Parents.

 “I home school and we use a program called xtramath.org.
 It’s online and free.
 He likes it because he get to use the computer and the program is pretty fun.” – Sharolyn

 Do you try to keep your kids schoolwork up during the holiday?
+How do you stop the summer slide for your child?
 Let us know your tips in the comments below.